dvci/health_cards/lib/API.md

 - `#to_s`

 ## HealthCards::JWS
-> Takes a payload and signs it as a JWS
+> Generic JWS implementation used by health_card libraries, and used to exchange health cards

 **API**
 - `::new`